 I've been working with Blur very on and off again for months.
 This while planning future gameplay systems, an ideal aesthetic, and an environment for this player perspective to navigate.
-Though all of those ideas are still just scribbles in my word documentation.
+Though all of those ideas are still just scribbles in a word document.
 My work in Unreal has been mostly focused on the core movement player experience.
-Where I'm naturally very excited by new design to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.
+Where I'm naturally very excited by new design/mechanics to implement, I'm also hyper aware that the finer math and blueprint work towards a better game-feel is what I should still focus on.

 After each few weeks hiatus of work, I'll need to pour myself back into the blueprint and remember how it worked and what I wanted to change.
 Though once I'm in those weeds, I properly feel the momentum and motivation to keep working until I know I've accomplished something.
 Whether that be implementing a new system or fixing part of one to work/feel much better.
 Though something on hindsight I can tell was getting me too deep in the weeds was the fine control of the limited look perspective.
 I still aim to work on and tune it, but decided to compromise with myself and implement ancillary systems still designed for immersion of the first person experience.
 These namely being foot step sfx, head sway, and sprinting.
 The sprinting I've had for a while, but paid significant more attention while coding the former systems to depend on it.
 This so the SFX and head sway would transitions between of "Walking" and "Sprinting" versions seamlessly.
 The current code is based off the player velocity to make said transitions and ensure the systems won't fire while walking up against rigid pieces of the environment.